R. Graham Reynolds, PhD

 Emily Aungst ’18

-Shannon Bodeau ’19
+Shannon Bodeau ’18

-Population Genetics of Weller’s Salamander
+What they did: Population genetics of Weller’s Salamander

-After the Reynolds Lab became an environmental and outdoor educator in East Tennessee and Western North Carolina.
+What they went: Environmental and outdoor educator in East Tennessee and Western North Carolina.

 Amy Castle ’17

-Phylogenetics of Caribbean green anoles
+What they did: Phylogenetics of Caribbean green anoles

 Robert Chambliss ’16

-Biology of Weller’s Salamanders
+What they did: Biology of Weller’s Salamanders